user3xample/update_app/README.md

-# updater
+# update_app
-Just a basic update script and logger
+Just a basic update script and logger for linux.